GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 #### Uncover opportunities with Lighthouse

-PageSpeed Insights runs Lighthouse for you, but for local development it is also possible to run Lighthouse from Chrome DevTools which is useful to validate fixes locally.
+PageSpeed Insights runs Lighthouse for you, but for local development it is also possible to run Lighthouse from Chrome DevTools, which is useful to validate fixes locally.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/k6HffrY6tUbreyzi2mVk.png", alt="A screenshot of a Lighthouse report within Chrome DevTools.
 The report breaks down scores across five categories, with the report focused on the 'Performance' category, with results at the bottom of the report window.", width="800", height="526" %}